We appreciate that like most people, your privacy is very important to you. Your privacy is also extremely important to us.

 Wherever it’s possible, we try to collect personal information directly from you.
-Usually this is done over the phone, when you fill out an application form or contract, when you buy our products and services or request information about us, when you visit or contact us through our website, or when you speak to us in person.
+Usually this is done over the phone, when you fill out an application form or contract, when you buy our products and services or request information about us, when you visit or contact us through our website, or when you (or your authorised contact) speak to us in person.

 When you call us, your call may be recorded and used for training, service quality, record keeping and compliance purposes.
-We use your personal information and the information obtained during the call to ensure we deliver the best possible customer service to you.
 If you would prefer not to have your call recorded simply let our customer service representative know and they will address this for you.

 - The Office of Seniors' Interests (to confirm entitlements to concessions);